mbpictures/react-native-media-notification/README.md

 - Uses MPNowPlayingInfoCenter and MPRemoteCommandCenter
 - Integrates in Control Center and Lock Screen
-- Unterstützt AirPods und andere externe Controls
+- Supports ear bud and other external controls
 - Requires Background Audio Capability for Background Playback

-## Lizenz
+## License

 MIT